docker/labs/nodejs/porting/4_single_host_networking.md

 ## User defined bridge network

-When using user defined network, the behaviour is different than for the default bridge network.
+When using user defined network, the behaviour is different than the default bridge network.

 Let's create a user defined bridge network with Docker network commands